UVADS/ds6013/capstone_day_planning.md

 - Each team will have **10** mins for presentation and **3** mins for Q&A
 - During Q&A, the next team will transition *on deck*

-[TBD] Class photo :camera: at Rotunda
+- Class photo :camera:.
+Meet 9am at the Rotunda.
+Details to follow.

 | Start Time | Title |
 |:---|:---|